riceissa/simple-website-darkmode/README.md

 In your HTML, make the following changes:

-In the `<head>` tag, add the following line (change `./darkmode.js` to wherever the script is located on your site):
+In the `<head>` tag (anywhere in it), add the following line (change `./darkmode.js` to wherever the script is located on your site):

 ```html
 <script src="./darkmode.js"></script>
 ```

-If you want to use the jsDelivr CDN instead, then add the following:
+If you want to use the jsDelivr CDN rather than hosting the script yourself, then add the following instead:

 ```html
 <script src="https://cdn.jsdelivr.net/gh/riceissa/simple-website-darkmode@latest/docs/darkmode.js"></script>